DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 The safeguarding information is hidden to prevent an ‘over the shoulder’ privacy breach.

 But there’s a lot of other sensitive personal information within the application which is not hidden in this way.
-And we don’t think there is much chance of a user using this service in a public place.
+And we do not think there is much chance of a user using this service in a public place.

 That's why we have removed the ability to toggle the display of the safeguarding information.
 This will mean that users can see all relevant information at a glance.